 Please note the information on this page is for current USW Faculty of Creative Industries students interested in studying abroad.
 If you are a student from overseas, please see the information for incoming students.
 There is general information about opportunities abroad on the USW1World pages.

-The Faculty of Creative Industries has partnerships with a number of overseas universities which enable students to study in a different country on an exchange basis.
+The Faculty of Creative Industries has partnerships with a number of overseas universities which enable students to study abroad on an exchange basis during the second year of their degree.
 There are opportunities to study in Europe, via the Erasmus scheme, and outside Europe as part of an exchange programme.
 While on exchange you will gain academic credits which will contribute to your USW degree.
 In addition, you will gain experience of living in another country and new perspectives on your subject area, which will look fantastic on your CV.

 Another possibility is to take a year out in Mexico with The Anglo Mexican Foundation (TAMF).
 You will be involved in working on a range of cultural activities with TAMF, from arranging and participating in cultural events to working with students on their English language skills.
 Please note that you will not gain academic credits for this.
 For more information contact Michael Carklin.
 TAMF can be contacted via email.
 See also The Anglo Mexican Foundation – further information.